2022–2026 electoral district map

 Features of the district

-This country district is located in the south-east of the State, sandwiched between the Southern Ocean to the west and the border with Victoria to the east.
-MacKillop includes the coastal towns of Beachport, Kingston South East and Robe, and rural centres of Bordertown, Keith, Millicent, Naracoorte,and Penola.
-The district’s economy is based on pastoral farming, forestry and the fishing industry.
+This country district is located in the south-east of the state, sandwiched between the Southern Ocean to the west and the Victorian border to the east.
+MacKillop includes the coastal towns of Beachport, Kingston South East and Robe, and the rural centres of Bordertown, Keith, Millicent, Naracoorte, and Penola.
+The district’s economy is based on pastoral farming, forestry and fishing.

-MacKillop incorporates the councils of Coorong, Kingston, Naracoorte Lucindale, Robe, Tatiara and Wattle, and includes, among others, the towns of Beachport, Bordertown, Keith, Kingston South East, Millicent, Naracoorte, Penola and Robe.
+MacKillop incorporates the district councils of Coorong, Kingston, Naracoorte Lucindale, Robe, Southern Mallee, Tatiara and Wattle Range.
+It includes, among others, the localities of Beachport, Bordertown, Lameroo, Keith, Kingston South East, Meningie, Millicent, Naracoorte, Penola, Tailem Bend and Robe.

 The district of MacKillop was created at the 1991 redistribution and has been contested and represented continuously since 1993.